 Phonographic Performance Co of Australia Ltd v Commercial Radio Australia Ltd FCA 93

 The full Federal Court confirmed that radio program webcasts are not ‘broadcasts’.
 The court stated that:

-a broadcasting Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. is the delivery, in a particular manner, of a radio program, consisting of matter intended to entertain, educate or inform.
+a broadcasting service is the delivery, in a particular manner, of a radio program, consisting of matter intended to entertain, educate or inform.
 Thus, the delivery of the radio program by transmission from a terrestrial transmitter is a different broadcasting service from the delivery of the same radio program using the internet.